PokerStars: Live Poker Rooms

+Vegas Infinite

-Pokerstars VR is a free-play poker game for Oculus and Steam VR platforms that was released in 2018.
+Vegas Infinite, formerly PokerStars VR, is a free-play poker game for Oculus and Steam platforms that was released in 2018.
 It allows players to get free chips and use them to play Texas hold 'em as well as roulette, blackjack, slots, and sports betting, although the winnings cannot be transferred into real money.
 Players can use store credits to buy cosmetics and props for use in games.
 As of February 2022 it was the 14th most popular game on Meta Quest.
+In October 2023, PC support without a VR headset was added along with a rebranding.

 PokerStars.net

-Pokerstars.net is a company website offering only free play games.
+PokerStars.net is a company website offering only free play games.
 The pokerstars.net domain is used primarily in their TV advertisements since there are no real money games available at this website.
 This avoids any legal issues or censorship of using their pokerstars.com domain which allows real money games.

 PokerStars.tv

 PokerStars.tv is the online source for PokerStars TV shows, commercials and event highlight shows – with commentary and expert analysis available in up to 7 languages.
 The content available includes live cards-up coverage of the biggest PokerStars tournaments, TV shows such as The Million Dollar Challenge and PokerStars Big Game and online tournament highlights from WCOOP and SCOOP.